 - iCloud File Sharing lets users share any file stored in iCloud Drive and collaborate with other people.

-If the link is not working try a different modern browser.
+If the link is not working try with a different modern browser.